Put-in-Bay News June 2020

 Someone posted on the Talk of Put-in-Bay (uncensored) internet page a suggestion on how to make money on the island this summer: make face masks with “Don’t Give Up the Ship” printed on them.
 They’d probably sell like hotcakes.
 You could also have them read “Don’t Give Up the Sip” masks and put an opening for a straw in them for those who enjoy

 We found a figure on the internet we won’t soon forget.
 It’s 7.73 miles from Middle Bass to Kelleys Island in a southeast direction.
 There is no driving route between the two locations.
 You might be interested to know that Kelleys Island Parsonage Resale Shop is open by appointment only for your shopping pleasure.
-Masks are requested and only one shopper or shopping group is allowed at a time, and practicing social distancing as much as possible is very much appreciated.
+Masks are requested, and only one shopper or shopping group is allowed at a time, and practicing social distancing as much as possible is very much appreciated.

 If We Had Told You… More News June 2020

 If we had told you a year ago that we’d be seeing the following on Memorial Day Weekend 2020, you’d have thought we were going bonkers.
 But here we are!
-Passenger capacity aboard the Miller Boat Line is reduced by one third to allow better social distancing.
+Passenger capacity aboard the Miller Boat Line is reduced by one-third to allow better social distancing.
 The Jet Express also limits the number of passengers it allows aboard.

 News June 2020 – New Businesses At Put-in-Bay

 Chan Stevens has sold his Baycarts building to Danny Drake from the Getaway Inn but hasn’t completely retired from the golf cart business yet.
-Not only does he have plenty of well-used carts to sell, but he’ll be helping Carlos Rico who has rented part of the Baycarts service garage to continue serving and maintaining carts.
+Not only does he have plenty of well-used carts to sell, but he’ll be helping Carlos Rico, who has rented part of the Baycarts service garage, to continue serving and maintaining carts.

-At the Put-in-Bay Winery on Bayview Ave., some landscaping work has been done on the in the flower beds lining the walkway leading to the front entrance.
+At the Put-in-Bay Winery on Bayview Ave., some landscaping work has been done on in the flower beds lining the walkway leading to the front entrance.
 The Crew’s Nest will soon open its new swimming pool with its new waterslide.
 Covid-19 issues delayed the opening for the Memorial Day Weekend, but it should be opening soon.

 The patio area at the Put-in-Bay Yacht Club has been expanded.
 This is especially important this year since the COVID-19 virus doesn’t spread as easily in the outdoors.

-Experts Predict Algal Bloom will be Smaller in 2020
+Experts Predict Algal Bloom Will be Smaller in 2020

 With the warmer days of Summer upon us, more and more people will be out on the water.
 Covid-19 or high water won’t stop fishermen and pleasure boaters.
 What they will be finding according to scientists who study the lake is they believe the seasonal algae bloom won’t be terribly bad this summer.